FernV/linuxcnc-features/README.md

 	Note : you can change string, float and int types on the fly with the context menu.
 	This is usefull with variables.

-	When using a value like #&lt;var_name> use string because if will evaluate to 0 if int used or 0.0 if float.
+	When using a value like #<var_name> use string because if will evaluate to 0 if int used or 0.0 if float.

 	Study examples in ini/mill/fv_circle.ini and others.